 I looked to God during this time and even prayed “Hannah’s prayer.”
 We read about it in 1 Samuel that Hannah was greatly loved by her husband but she was unable to become pregnant.
 She became more and more distraught and we find the account in 1 Samuel 1:10-11 “In bitterness of soul Hannah wept much and prayed to the Lord.
 And she made a vow, saying, ‘O Lord Almighty, if you will only look upon your servant’s misery and remember me, and not forget your servant but give her a son, then I will give him to the Lord for all the days of his life, and no razor will ever be used on his head.'”

 While I did not look this up and fully identify, I remembered that Hannah really wanted a child and prayed this prayer and offered her child back up to the Lord.
 And that was what I did.
 I did not ask for a son or a daughter, I simply asked God to give us a healthy child.
 God gave Hannah Samuel and we know the rest of that story, hopefully!
 Well, God gave me Jessica and those who know her know, what a blessing she is to everyone she meets!
 She has a heart of gold and helps people everyday in her work.
 She helps her friends and her neighbors.
 But mostly, she loves her mom!
-Oh, and she also loves her dad and her husband….she is amazing and to know her is to know love!
+Oh, and she also loves her dad and her husband (note added: She has since had two boys and she loves them as no other mother could!)….she is amazing and to know her is to know love!

 After 10 years of marriage, I “cracked up” again and tried to separate.
 We went to counseling for one session.
 The marriage counselor said we had to tell her what we wanted her to do.
 Did we want her to help us restore and save our marriage or did we want her to help us dissolve the marriage?
 I said I didn’t know, I wanted her to tell us what we should do!
 Needless to say, we never went back and somehow we muddled through and did all we could to be the best parents possible!
 Jessica was such a good child and so easy to raise, she really was the glue we needed at that time.